Protecting our Coasts, Communities, and Climate from Offshore Oil Drilling

 “Largest oil and gas lease sale in US history” screams the Department of Interior’s press release, followed by a long list of quotes from members of Congress slavishly admiring this step to lock us all into more climate change-inducing fossil fuels.
 Of course, they would say that when so many are bankrolled by oil and gas billionaires.

-Go along the east coast, however, where Greenpeace’s ship, the Arctic Sunrise, has been touring, and it’s a different story.
+Talk to America’s coastal communities, including those that Greenpeace’s ship, the Arctic Sunrise, has been visiting, and it’s a different story.

 Coastal communities along the Atlantic Ocean — indeed, across the country, from Alaska to California to Louisiana to North Carolina — are deeply concerned about Trump’s eagerness to open up their coasts to the oil industry.
 They couldn’t be clearer – they don’t want drilling on their doorstep – not just because an oil spill would devastate their communities and local wildlife, but because drilling for more fossil fuels will worsen climate change that so many of them have been experiencing for years.